OUR STORY

 "Give a man a fish and he has food for a day, but give a man a fishing pole and he has food for a lifetime."

-This is the Goats for Girls approach.
-We give girls what they need to help themselves get ahead.
-Whether it be a goat, a word of encouragement, or a peer-support group, the things we give our girls allow them to stay in school without growing dependent on Goats for Girls for daily assistance.
+This is the G4G approach.
+We give people what they need to help themselves get ahead.
+Whether it be a goat, a word of encouragement, business training, or a small loan, we try to give people a leg up without growing dependent on G4G for daily assistance.

 GOAT PASS-ON PROGRAM